dwp-ucd/blank-prototype-kit/README.md

 # GOV.UK Prototype Kit

 This is the latest version of the GOVUK Prototype Kit.
+An automated job runs every day at midnihgt to pull the latest version of the govuk protoype kit into this repository.
 You can use this repository as a template to create your own prototype.
+Make sure you delete the .github/workflows/auto-update.yml file from any prototypes you create from this template.

+Once you have created your new prototype from this template, in your prototype make sure you delete the .github folder

-Go to the [GOV.UK Prototype Kit site](https://prototype-kit.service.gov.uk/docs) to get the latest version and read the documentation.
+Go to the [GOV.UK Prototype Kit site](https://prototype-kit.service.gov.uk/docs) to get the latest documentation.

 ## About the Prototype Kit